 So this dish may or may not be the most authentic Hawaiian dish out there, but it sure did sound good.
 And you know what?
 It was!
 It was so, so tasty!!

-I made this for M, my mom, and my sister two night before the wedding.
-My mom and sister had come over to help with last minute wedding preparations (thank you!) and I wanted to make sure they were well fed.
-This meal sure did the trick, especially because each person can personalize it with the toppings they choose.
+I made this for my mom, my sister, my sister and I on a very busy weeknight.
+This meal sure hit the spot, especially because each person can personalize it with the toppings they choose.
 It was simple enough to throw together on a very busy evening and it smelled incredible from the get go.
 If you're looking for a little pick me up in the middle of your dreary winter/early spring, look no further!

 seen on and adapted from www.epicurious.com